BrijeshKarra/SQL_PROJECT/README.md

 And the results:

-- **No Wide Salary Range:** Top 10 paying data analyst roles span from $245,000 to $400,000, compared to Remote postitions, Non-Remote positions do not offer much wider salary range and highest salary is also lower, implying lower salary potential.
+- **No Wide Salary Range:** Top 10 paying data analyst roles span from $245,000 to $400,000, compared to Remote postitions, Non-Remote positions do not seem to offer much wider salary range and highest salary is also lower, implying lower salary potential.

 - **Job Title Variety:** There's still a high diversity in job titles, from Data base administrator to Director of Analytics, reflecting varied roles and specializations within data analytics.